epccs/MacGyver/Manager/Adc/README.md

 But first reading is wrong.
 ADC1 is ALT_I and should be near zero.
 ADC2 is ALT_V and should also be near 0, so that checks.
 ADC3 is PWR_I and has .043V so 34*5.0/2**12 checks.
 ADC4 is PWR_V and has 1.746V so 1432*5.0/2**12 checks.

 Welp, I had the mux set to read from AIN0 when channel one got set up; these values are reasonable.
-Note that ADC2 is connected to a 1uF capacitor, and some charge from AIN1 is coupled when the channel is switched (that may need to be considered).
+The folloing is done with adcSingle() which blocks.

 ```json
 {"ADC1":"3","ADC2":"0","ADC3":"36","ADC4":"1431"}